ibm-cloud-docs/secrets-manager/secret-rotate.md

     The previous version of your secret is now replaced by its latest value.
 If you need to audit your version history, you can use the {{site.data.keyword.secrets-manager_short}} API to retrieve the secret.
 To learn more, check out the [API docs](/apidocs/secrets-manager#get-secret){: external}.

-### Manually rotating arbitrary secrets with the API
+### Rotating arbitrary secrets manually with the API
 {: #manual-rotate-arbitrary-secret-api}
 {: api}